sriram0107/CS480-Plant-Trait-Prediction/README.md

 ## Note

 Testing with high limit on Autogluon produces better results.
-My top result on kaggle was produced after 7 hours of total runtime!
+My top result on kaggle was produced after 5 hours of total runtime!
-The limit is set to 400 in this notebook to produce a similar result although with a slightly lower R2 score.
+The limit is set to 400 in this notebook to produce a similar result (≈ 0.46) with a more bearable runtime.